University Health Service

 207 Fletcher St.

-Antigen must be kept cool during transport.
-We recommend the use of a cooler or ice pack for extended travel / transport of your antigen.
+Allergy serum must be kept cool during transport.
+We recommend the use of a cooler or ice pack for extended travel/transport of your serum.

-1. For safety, the treatment plan prescribed by the home allergist will be reviewed and verified, so we have all necessary information.
+For safety, the treatment plan prescribed by the home allergist will be reviewed and verified again when the vials arrive at UHS to ensure the treatment plan correlates with the serum delivered.

-2. Afterwards, the patient will be contacted to schedule an appointment.
+Afterward, the patient will be contacted (by phone or portal) to schedule an appointment.
 The time between receipt of antigen and the first injection can be up to two weeks, depending on the time of year and number of new patients.

-3. At that appointment, the patient will be asked to review and sign a consent form before a shot is given.
+At your first appointment in the Allergy Clinic, you will be educated on UHS immunotherapy guidelines, expectations, and injection safety, and asked to review and sign a consent form before a shot is given.

 • Antigen: All patients are responsible for antigen costs through their allergist.